 During the program, the corporate trainer provided an overview of the stages an expatriate will face while adapting to a new country.
 He highlighted the causes and symptoms of culture-shock and discussed strategies to help minimize their stress.
 As a team, the employees discussed, compared, and contrasted American and Chinese cultural patterns.
 The trainer created role-play activities and encouraged the participants to work in groups to build personal connections between coworkers.

-Global Arena’s intercultural training strengthened relationships and improved communication amongst co-workers, helped employees to develop a deeper understanding of non-verbal and electronic communications, and built trust amongst the team as a whole.
+Global Arena’s intercultural training strengthened relationships and improved communication amongst co-workers.
+In addition, Global Arena, helped employees to develop a deeper understanding of non-verbal and electronic communications.
+Our goal was to build trust amongst the team as a whole.
 80% of employees who underwent the intercultural training stated that the program was valuable to them.

 Expatica.com Global Relocation Trends 2008 l Global HR News’.
 20 July 2015